 Historical Farmland Returns

 Past performance is no guarantee of future results.
-The information on this page and within this site should not be seen as an offer to buy or sell securities.
 Please see additional disclaimers here.

 Land is one of the oldest investment classes in existence, producing enormous wealth over generations.
 We think United States farmland represents an attractive, long-term investment while providing significant relative capital preservation during times of economic turmoil.

 invested in farmland in 1990 would be worth over $0 today(1).

 "Cumulative Returns of Major Asset Classes, Indexed to 1990"(1)

 - Commercial Real Estate

 With a growing global population and shrinking U.S. farmland acreage, the laws of supply and demand are clearly in favor of farmland investing.
 As a result, farmland has consistently beat other asset classes over time.

 Perhaps more impressive is the consistency of farmland returns over time.
 While the value of gold or stock markets can go down over 40% or 50% in a single year, farmland returns have been positive every year since 1990 (the first year of the index).